optweight: Estimate Stable Balancing Weights

 targets

-A vector of target populaton mean values for each baseline covariate.
+A vector of target population mean values for each baseline covariate.
 The resulting weights will yield sample means within tols/2 units of the target values for each covariate.
 If NULL or all NA, estimand will be used to determine targets.
 Otherwise, estimand is ignored.
 If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance.
-Can also be the output of a call to check.targets.
+Can also be the output of a call to process_targets().
 See Details.

 s.weights

 A vector of sampling weights or the name of a variable in data that contains sampling weights.
-Optimization occurs on the product of the sampling weights and the estimated weights.

 focal